tutucea/celestial-forecast/README.md

 ```bash
 sudo chown root chrome-sandbox && sudo chmod 4755 chrome-sandbox
 ```
+### Accuracy
+Please let me know if you see any discrepancies but before check this [Swiss Ephemeris - Swetest](https://www.astro.com/swisseph/swetest.htm)
 ### Notes
 If you wish to change the notification sound, create a folder named "sounds" inside the directory where all the files are located, and place a file named notification.mp3 inside it.
 You can also use your own notification sound—just make sure to name it notification.mp3.